vchrisb/django-stdimage/README.md

 except that you can specify different sized variations.

 ### Variations
-Variations are specified withing a dictionary.
-The key will will be the attribute referencing the resized image.
+Variations are specified within a dictionary.
+The key will be the attribute referencing the resized image.
 A variation can be defined both as a tuple or a dictionary.

 Example: